History

 1979-1982

-In 1979, after a brief vacancy, the proprietors purchased the building and embarked upon what would turn out to be an extensive restoration process, utilizing local antique building materials supplied by Connaught Antiques.
+In 1979, after a brief vacancy, the late Larry McConnaughy purchased the building and embarked upon what would turn out to be an extensive restoration process.
+Utilizing local antique building materials, he completed the restoration processes entirely by hand, and opened the Irish Lion restaurant and pub in 1982.

 Some of the animals from the Schmalz's Department Store museum adorn the walls of the Irish Lion (purchased at auction when the store closed in 1988).
 The Schmalz family were hunters and the third floor of the store they had a museum which included a large Kodiak bear, now located at The Monroe County History Center.